-Heartburn is often attributed to gastroesophageal reflux disorder (GERD).
+Heartburn is a symptom of acid reflux which when experience more than twice a week is an indicaiton of gastroesophageal reflux disorder (GERD).
 It is credited with the overflow of gastrula juices in the esophagus, which is HCl backing up into the esophagus causing sensitive skin to become irritated.
 Normal functioning muscles of the esophageal sphincter close shut to prevent stomach acid from moving upwards into the esophagus.
 However, in this disorder, the sphincter is not working properly attributing to the reflux.
 This disorder is made worse by overeating, the consumption of chocolate, fried foods, carbonated beverages, alcohol as well as coffee.

 Stress release will partially come about from diet change and a reduction in symptoms, however light exercise such as walking, Thai Chi and meditation through yoga are all beneficial in relaxing the body and releasing stress.